ssolmonson/chosenCuisine-client/README.md

 ##### Future Goals:

-- Include a dynamic map integration, which would utilize a more interactive map.
+- Include a dynamic map integration, would utilize a more interactive map (Google map integration).
 - Raiting system
 - Expand on the rating system: Create a new resource where ratings will be tied to one restaurant but will be able to be viewed by any user.
 Similar to reviews on a product, or sites like YELP.
+A restaurant would have many ratings.
+- Clean up/stream-line navigation, and route paths.